serivocal/hackathon_app/README.md

 # ✨  HYTEK ✨

-This is a web based application developed for education related based website in india
+This is a web based application developed for education related technologies and is based in India.

 ### This web based Education app has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.